 We believe that our privacy and data collection/sharing laws need to be updated to take account of new technologies and the power of big data.

-We have been sent further information (PDF) about the BlipTrack system that goes some way to alleviating these concerns.
+We have been sent further information (PDF) about the BlipTrack system.
 From the document:

 When a BlipTrack™ sensor detects a Bluetooth Device in its proximity, the sensor will generate a one way hash code from the Bluetooth address of the detected device using a SHA-256 algorithm.
 Only Bluetooth hash codes are transmitted to the central server.
 There is no way to revert hash codes back to real Bluetooth addresses, thereby preventing access to the Bluetooth MAC addresses of the tracked devices.